List of Yu-Gi-Oh! characters: Maximillion J. Pegasus

-Pegasus J. Crawford / Maximillion Pegasus (ペガサス・Ｊ・クロフォード, Pegasasu Jei Kurofōdo) is the eccentric American chairman of Industrial Illusions and creator of the game Duel Monsters (デュエル モンスターズ, Dyueru Monsutāzu) (originally Magic & Wizards (Ｍ＆Ｗ (マジック＆ウィザーズ), Majikku ando Wizāzu)).
+Pegasus J. Crawford / Maximillion Pegasus (ペガサス・J・クロフォード, Pegasasu Jei Kurofōdo) is the eccentric American chairman of Industrial Illusions and creator of the game Duel Monsters (デュエル モンスターズ, Dyueru Monsutāzu) (originally Magic & Wizards (M&W (マジック&ウィザーズ), Majikku ando Wizāzu)).
 He is the wielder of the Millennium Eye (千年眼, ミレニアムアイ, Sennen Gan, Mireniamu Ai).
 He is known as "Maximillion J. Pegasus" in the English manga.

 In the manga, his story about meeting Shadi and the supposed "evil intelligence" of the Millennium Items prompts Dark Yugi's search for his origins.
 During his final Shadow Game with Yugi, he tells him of his discovery of an ancient Egyptian Shadow Game during his travels in the Valley of the Kings, which inspired his creation of Duel Monsters and of card games in general.
-He plays a key role in the Duel Monsters anime, where, as the creator of Duel Monsters and the discoverer of their ancient Egyptian roots, he possesses knowledge of the game and its origins.
+He plays a key role in the Duel Monsters anime, where he, as the creator of Duel Monsters and the discoverer of their ancient Egyptian roots, possesses knowledge of the game and its origins.

 Pegasus serves as the fourth main antagonist of the manga and the first main antagonist of the Duel Monsters anime.
 In the anime, he challenges Yugi to a Shadow Game to force him to come to his tournament Duelist Kingdom (Dyuerisuto Kingudamu) and face him, taking Sugoroku's soul and trapping it in a Soul Prison Duel Monsters card as a Penalty Game for losing the timed match to ensure this.
 He also kidnaps Mokuba to convince Kaiba to come to the Kingdom, later capturing their souls.
 In flashbacks, Pegasus is revealed to have had a lover, Cyndia (シンディア, Shindia) (Cecelia in the English anime dub), who died after her seventeenth birthday or after their marriage in the anime, and sought to resurrect her.
 At the end of the arc, Yugi and Dark Yugi defeat him in a final game of Duel Monsters and he releases the stolen souls.
 Soon after, Dark Bakura murders him and takes the Millennium Eye for himself.
 In the manga, he is reunited with Cecelia in the afterlife, while in the Duel Monsters anime he instead fell ill.

 He uses a "Toon" deck, which uses Toon World to make Toon versions of his monsters.
 His ace monster is Relinquished.